 It’s time to refresh the bark path in the native grass meadow, so that park visitors can enjoy it and reduce damage to native plants.
-The event will take place on Saturday, October 22 from 9:00 a.m. to noon.
+The event will take place on Saturday, October 20 from 9:00 a.m. to noon.

 Volunteers enjoying the great weather and food at the Blue Rock Springs Park BBQ.